copyleft/cl-selenium-webdriver/README.md

 There's a `webdriver-client-utils` package which should reduce boilerplate.

 The exported definitions work with an implicit element.
 The default implicit element is the current active element.
-So, it is not neccesary to pass the element you are working with around most of the time.
+So, it is not necessary to pass the element you are working with around most of the time.

 For example: